Please review the information in this document carefully. Keep it as a reminder of what is expected of you during your ride-along.

-4) Approval and/or rejection of an applicant is subject to review by the Director of Public Safety.
+- Approval and/or rejection of an applicant is subject to review by the Chief of Public Safety.

-5) Upon approval of the ride-along, the Captain or Public Information Officer (PIO) will contact you to arrange the date/time of the ride-along.
+- Upon approval of the ride-along, a member of the DPS staff will contact you to arrange the date/time of the ride-along.

 If you are approved to participate, you must abide by the following guidelines:

-8) Unless approved, no cameras or tape recorders allowed.
-If you do plan on bringing a camera, you must let the PIO or the DPS Captain know at the time of your request.
+- Unless approved, no cameras or tape recorders allowed.
+If you do plan on bringing a camera, you must let us know at the time of your request.

 During your participation in the ride-along program, you may obtain access to confidential information that must not be reported on or discussed after your ride-along.
 Even though you are encouraged to share your experiences from the ride-along with others, some things you learn must be kept confidential.
 It is not possible to list all types of confidential material; the list includes, but is not limited to:

-If you are unsure if any of the material you have collected during your ride-along violates one of these guidelines, ask the department Public Information Officer or Captain if the material is suitable for publication.
+If you are unsure if any of the material you have collected during your ride-along violates one of these guidelines, ask the Patrol Commander if the material is suitable for publication.